-Vice President for Academic Affairs Montreat College (MC 850),P.O.
+Office of Academic Affairs Montreat College (MC 850),P.O.
 Box 1267, Montreat, North Carolina 28757 828-669-8012 ext.
-3621
+3212

-Exceptions to academic policies require submission of the Petition for Exception, Waiver or Substitution (PEWS) form which can be request from the Office of the Registrar at registrar@montreat.edu.
+Exceptions to academic policies require submission of the Petition for Exception, Waiver or Substitution (PEWS) form which can be requested from the Office of the Registrar at registrar@nontreat.edu.

-Is the student's responsibility to be aware of and abide by all policies contained herein including procedures and associated deadlines.
+It is the student's responsibility to be aware of and abide by all policies and procedures contained herein including due dates/deadlines.
 Failure to do so can negatively impact enrollment, academic standing, and degree completion/graduation.